Keparoo/Tuttitracks/README.md

 - Create and edit Spotify playlists
 - Playlists can be created and edited locally and uploaded and synched to your Spotify account.
 - Playlists can be downloaded from a Spotify account, played, and edited and then synched to the Spotify account.
-- View the user's liked tracks
+- View the user's liked audio tracks
-- View the user's top played tracks
+- View the user's top played audio tracks
-- Play tracks and playlists
+- Play audio tracks and playlists

 Note: A Spotify Account (either a free or a premium account) is required in order to use the Tuttitracks web app.